 But it doesn’t stop there!
 Being on your own might also be a good thing for your finances.
 Here’s how the single life could pay off.

 Spend less, Save more

-When you’re single, you just need to provide for yourself, meaning you'll probably end up spending less than someone in a relationship.
+When you’re single and don't have any children or live with any relatives that depend on you, you just need to provide for yourself, meaning you'll probably end up spending less money than someone in a relationship.
 When you go grocery shopping, not only can you grab whatever tickles your fancy, but you’ll typically spend less than anyone in a relationship – unless you’ve decided to have a feast on your own.
-If you’re single and eat normal portions, you could expect to spend about £25.83 per week on grocery shopping.
-Now if you’re a couple, the bill would increase to £51.67 a week.
-And let’s not even mention households with children – those kinds of numbers would put anyone off having a family1!

-Of course, having someone to share memorable moments with is fantastic, but it’s often expensive.
-At least, if you’re single, you don’t have to spend any money on anyone else.
+Of course, having someone to share memorable moments with is fantastic, but as these figures show, it can be pricey.
+At least, if you’re single, you probably don’t have to spend any money on anyone else – just you.
 You can keep your hard-earned money for yourself.
 And if you have plans for the near future, like a well-deserved holiday, you could tuck away some money in a savings account and build a decent nest egg for your future self.

 More time to hustle

 Relationships can take a lot of effort and time.
 Think about it; once you’re with someone, you can wave goodbye to quiet evenings.
 You go home and you’ve got to prepare dinner for you and your partner, do double the amount of washing up, listen to your partner complain about their day, and then before you know it, you’re falling asleep out of exhaustion.